 A few ideas to gain some perspective:

 Are there personal reasons that may be affecting my opinion?
-Stress in other areas of your life can spill over into your work life.
+Stress in other areas of your life, can easily spill over into your work life.
 In general, try not to make career decisions when other things in your life are in flux.
-If possible, let some time pass before you consider a drastic change.
+If possible, let some time pass before you consider a change.
 Work-related decisions that are made during times of great stress, are generally poor decisions.